 Rare diseases need more than rare solutions

-Rare diseases are not as rare as you may think.
-Collectively they affect over 30 million people in Europe1 and around 350 million people across the globe.2 A Disease is rare when it affects less than 1 in 2,000 people.
+Rare diseases are more common than you think.
+Collectively they affect over 30 million people in Europe1 and around 350 million people across the globe.2 A disease is defined as rare when it affects less than 1 in 2,000 people.
 Although there are over 7,000 different rare diseases, most share similar characteristics: they are often chronic, lifelong genetic conditions (72%) with childhood-onset (70%).1 Most rare diseases have no cure and are associated with reduced life expectancy and decreased quality of life.1,4

-As we have done for the past 40 years, we stand by the rare disease heroes at Novo Nordisk.
-We are driving innovation to discover new medicines and technologies to transform how we diagnose, treat, and care for people with rare diseases.
-We believe everyone has the right to good health and care tailored to their needs, no matter how unique.
-The desire to create a better future where fewer people are burdened by serious chronic and rare diseases drives us as Novo Nordisk.
+At Novo Nordisk, we are driving innovation to discover new medicines and technologies to transform how we diagnose, treat, and care for people with rare diseases.
+We believe everyone has the right to therapies and care tailored to their needs, no matter how unique.

 1.Eurodis Rare Diseases Europe.
 What is a rare disease?
 Available at: https://www.eurordis.org/content/what-rare-disease.
 [Accessed December 2021]